niteshraj2310/Agroforestry/README.md

-## Did you hear about the cow who jumped over the barbed wire fence?
-It was udder destruction.
+## Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.